How Much Do YouTubers Make in 2019? (And How)

 There is also no statistics in this regard.
 However, according to the Observer Website, the top 3% of the YouTube channels get 90% of the total YouTube views.
 So the average YouTuber earns only a small fraction of what YouTube stars ,make.

-3. How Much Does YouTube Pay You For 1 Million Views
+3. How Much Does YouTube Pay Per View

 YouTube charges it's advertisers based on various factors as discussed above in the article in detail.
 Out of what YouTube earns from the advertisers, they pay you 55% and keep the remaining 45% as their commission.

-However, in general, a YouTuber pays between $3-$10.
+However, in general, a YouTube pays between $3-$10 per 100 views.
 The figures can be higher or lower in some cases.
 But, they are usually in the above range.
-So for 1 million views, YouTube may pay a YouTuber anything between $3000-$10,000
+So for 1 view, the payment works out to be between 0.3 cents to 1 cent.

 4. How Much Does YouTube Pay Per View?